Enigmatic-Smile/docs/offers/README.md

        }'
 ```

-As required parameters, you need to set an offer `name`, your `accountId` as the `publisherId`, the `brandId`, a `startDate`, the type of offer between `amount` or `discount`, an offer `value`, and the `countryCode` where the offer will be available.
-The `value` is a percentage if the offer `type` is `discount` or a fixed amount in the local currency of the `countryCode` specified.
+### Required parameters

+There are a number of required parameters for the Offer to be created:
+* `name`: the name of your offer
+* `publisherId` this is your Fidel `accountId`
+* `brandId` of the brand presenting the offer
+* `startDate`of the offer.
+Any time added to the startDate will be local to the location.
+* `countryCode` where the offer will be available.
+* `type` : `name`.
+Valid names are `amount` or `discount`.
+* `type`: `value` Numeric value of the discount.

+An offer with the type `amount` wil use the currency of the indicated country, and apply the value as the amount of savings (for example: £25 off).
+The type `discount` applies the value as a percentage savings (for example: 25% off).

+### Optional Parameters

+* `endDate` to automatically end the offer.
+Time is set to local time.
+* `daysOfWeek` is an array of numbers 0-6 to indicated the days of the week.
+0 = Sunday.
+* `minTransactionAmount` The minumum transaction amount (example: "Save 25% on purchases over £50")
+* `maxTransactionAmount` the maximum transaction spend for an offer.
+Example: "Save 25% on purchases over £50, save 40% on purchases over £100."
+* `returnPeriod` Indicates a period for returns before the refulnd is applied.
+* `activation` `false` (the default value) allows any linked card to participate in the offer.
+It set to `true`, canrds must be enroled in the offer to participate.

 Check out the [Offer API Reference](https://reference.fidel.uk/v1/reference#create-offer) for more detailed documentation about available Offer API endpoints.

+Once you have created the offer, it will enter the Offer lifecycle as a pending offer.

 <hr>

 ## Offer Lifecycle

-An offer qualifies transactions depending on a combination of three properties: `startDate, endDate` and `locationsTotal`.
-On the dashboard offers are grouped between pending, all-set, live and expired.
+On the dashboard offers are grouped into four categories: pending, all-set, live and expired.

-If the offer is labeled as pending it means that the `startDate` is in the future or it has no linked locations.
-When an offer has at least one location linked to it and the `startDate` is set in the future, the offer is placed in the all-set group.
-An offer is live when today's date is between the offer's `startDate` and `endDate` and `locationsTotal` is greater than `0`.
-An offer will be bound to the time zone of linked locations, `startDate` and `endDate` will correspond to the locations’ local time.

 ### Pending
+Offer `startDate` is set in the future, and/or no locations are set.

+### All-set
-Offer `startDate` is set in the future.
-Offer will start qualifying when transactions are made at locations linked to the offer after the `startDate`.
+Offer has at least one location set, but `startDate` is in the future.
+Offers in this category will automatically become "live" when the `startDate` is reached.

 ### Live
 Current day is between `startDate` and `endDate` and offer is qualifying transactions at the locations linked to it.